 Fitting Gaited Horses Is An Art!

 So you're having saddle fit problems with your gaited horse?
 I can sympathize.
 Several years ago I had a good horse go 'broncy' on me.
 It turned out to be a saddle fitting problem-and I had just invested what was, for me, a small fortune in a new 'gaited horse' saddle.
 Because I'd invested so much money, and also because the saddle was comfortable for me, I decided the problem was with the horse.
 It took me several months to acknowledge the real problem-and even then, I tried to 'fix' the problem with padding, rather than make a realistic assessment and start over with another saddle altogether.
 That is the event that originally started my study into saddles and the gaited horse.
+The great news is, all my products work great on gaited and non-gaited horses.
+The best trail saddle will allow complete freedom of movement, which is important for any horse, gaited or non.

 As I studied out how to fit my gaited horses, I began to realize this was a much more complicated process than anticipated.
 Since then I've fit many, many horses, and have learned much in the process.
 One of the first things I learned is that my experience wasn't just a fluke: just because a saddle is touted as a 'gaited horse saddle' doesn't make it a good saddle for most gaited horses.
 The second thing I learned is that most people honestly don't know when their horse is uncomfortable.
 If it acts up, they think it's a behavioral problem.
 If it fails to gait, they assume it just doesn't possess a good natural gait.
 It rarely occurs to them that the only way a horse can communicate discomfort is through its action, or inaction.